A pellet grill is an efficient way to cook your food, using wood pellets with a convection-style heating element.

 If you see smoke coming from your hopper during the shutdown mode, this is caused by a process called backburn.

 Backburn means that the pellets within the auger are at a high enough temperature to cause smoke production.

 To get rid of the backburn, you need to turn your grill to SMOKE.
-This will start feeding the pellets within the auger tube towards the firepot.
+This will start feeding the pellets within the auger tube toward the firepot.

 Turn off the grill when it reaches a temperature of below 225 F.